Jessika-Art/Email-Encoded-App/README.md

 # Email-Encoded-App
 Send unlimited email for free.
 Chose to encrypt your message before sending it.
-On the other hand decrypt the message received.
-Vey high secure mode.

 !IMPORTANT
 This app allow you to send email thanks to Gmail.
 To use this app with your own gmail address you need first to do this: